untitaker/blog/content/articles/unhosted-options.rst

 limited.
 You can't create a calendar folder inside another calendar folder, for example.

-I guess the idea was that you could just use an existing WebDAV client library to access your calendar data in an easy way.
-However, the fact that CalDAV and CardDAV are based on WebDAV has only downsides.
-In practice, most CardDAV/CalDAV servers implement the bare minimum to stay compatible with the majority of CardDAV/CalDAV clients.
-Many features of WebDAV are unused in those protocols, some are explicitly forbidden, but the majority is simply not supported.

-Yet the spec authors added new queries to both CardDAV and CalDAV, specific to their datamodels.
+The spec authors also added new queries to both CardDAV and CalDAV, specific to their datamodels.
 For example, in WebDAV, you can send a ``PROPFIND`` HTTP request (yes, that's a HTTP method) with a ``Depth: 1`` header and the following XML as payload to a folder URL::